Pons Fabricius: Bridge

 According to Dio Cassius, the bridge was built in 62 BC, the year after Cicero was consul, to replace an earlier wooden bridge destroyed by fire.
 It was commissioned by Lucius Fabricius, the curator of the roads and a member of the gens Fabricia of Rome.
 Completely intact from Roman antiquity, it has been in continuous use ever since.

 The Pons Fabricius has a length of 62 m, and is 5.5 m wide.
-It is constructed from two wide arches spanning 80 feet, supported by a central pillar in the middle of the stream.
+It is constructed from two wide arches spanning 80 ft, supported by a central pillar in the middle of the stream.
 The arches of this bridge are the first ones on any Roman bridge that were not semi-circular.
 This is possibly caused by the semi-circle being located below the water line.
 Its core is constructed of tuff.
 Its outer facing today is made of bricks and travertine.
-A relief is located 20 feet above the pier.
+A relief is located 20 ft above the pier.
 During times of flood, this relief served as an additional waterway.